DKudryavtsev/BZCAT-Clustering/README.md

 * Data on interstellar extinctions from the [NED database](https://ned.ipac.caltech.edu/extinction_calculator)
 * Spectral energy distributions (SEDs) from [SED Builder](https://tools.ssdc.asi.it/SED/)

-The raw data are not provided here.
-The processed datasets are:
-* [BZCAT_RESULT.csv](./data/BZCAT_RESULT.csv): the main resulting dataset with ordered features and cluster labels, the other datasets below are needed to run the notebooks, also they contains some "secondary" features;
-* [BZCAT_combined.csv](./data/BZCAT_combined.csv): the dataset after combination of raw data;
-* [BZCAT_all_features.csv](./data/BZCAT_all_features.csv): the dataset after feature preparation;
-* [BZCAT_clusters.csv](./data/BZCAT_clusters.csv): dataset with cluster labels;
-* [seds_residents.csv](./data/seds_residents.csv): SEDs from the SED Builder resident catalogs (the file is needed to run feature_engeneering.ipynb)

-Some features have not been used in the clustering itself because of their scarcity, but they can be used in further analysis.
+We currently don't provide the data in this repository, the final dataset is now being prepared for publication.

 ## 3. Project stages and files

 * The [./scrapers/](./scrapers/) folder contains the scripts used to get the data from the PanSTARRS, WISE, GALEX, NED, and SDSS catalogs.
 A script for the Selenium web driver has been also developed to mine the data on spectral energy distributions, "hiding behind the buttons" on the SED Builder web page.
-Thanks to Selenium, I can now winkle it out. :)
+Thanks to Selenium, we can now winkle it out. :)

 * [./data_comb.ipynb](./data_comb.ipynb) A notebook that combines the data.
-I do not provide the raw data on GitHub, so this is only for demonstration.

 * [./feature_engeneering.ipynb](./feature_engeneering.ipynb) A general preprocessing with some transformations made and new features created.
-Most of them are of astronomical kind, and some are further used in the clustering feature space while the others are only for possible further analysis purposes.
-Some "pure clustering" features are also created (the "hardnesses" at the end).
+Most of them are of astronomical kind, and some are further used in the clustering feature space while the others are only for the sake of possible further analysis.

-* [./main_model.ipynb](./main_model.ipynb) This is the core of the project with the ML algorithms working, metrics, and preliminary analysis.
-I have cleaned it as much as I can from the leftovers of the working process, trying to leave only the essence of the result.
+* [./main_model.ipynb](./main_model.ipynb) This is the core of the project with the clustering, metrics, and preliminary analysis.
+We have cleaned it as much as we can from the leftovers of the working process, trying to leave only the essence of the result.

 * [sweetviz_report.ipynb](./sweetviz_report.ipynb) makes a [Sweetviz](https://pypi.org/project/sweetviz/) HTML report used for faster data reviewing and cleansing.

-## 5. Running the project

-To run the project by yourself, you will need the [Jupiter Notebook](https://jupyter.org/) installed along with Python and some of its libraries (see [requirements.txt](./requirements.txt)).
-The notebooks should be runned in the following order:
-1. feature_engeneering.ipynb
-2. main_model.ipynb

-## 4. The results

-A further analysis is currently being made and a paper is being prepared where we are going to present the results and conclusions.